First Unitarian Church of Los Angeles

-First Unitarian Church of Los Angeles is an independent congregation affiliated with the Unitarian Universalist Association of Congregations, which is considered a Protestant denomination.
+First Unitarian Church of Los Angeles is an independent congregation affiliated with the Unitarian Universalist Association of Congregations.
 Since its founding in 1877 the church has been a leader in social justice activism for the Unitarian Universalist faith, and for the city of Los Angeles.
 Its embrace of progressive causes and sometimes radical politics have earned it a reputation as both a place of controversy and a beacon of justice.
 Its affiliated organization, Urban Partners Los Angeles, provides numerous programs in the neighborhood around the church.

 Location

 First Unitarian Church is located at 2936 West 8th Street in Los Angeles.
 Located on the border between the Koreatown and Westlake neighborhoods of Los Angeles, and three blocks from the LA Metro stop at Wilshire and Vermont, First Church serves a racially and economically diverse population.

 The neighborhood around First Church was engulfed in the 1992 Los Angeles riots that followed the Rodney King beating in 1991.
 In response, First Church and other Unitarian Universalist churches in the greater Los Angeles area founded the Unitarian Universalist Urban Ministry offering social service programs that continue to this day under the name Urban Partners Los Angeles.